-I am a Ph.D.
-Candidate in the Transatlantic History Program at the University of Texas at Arlington.
-I completed all coursework with a 4.0 and successfully completed comprehensive examinations in the fields of Migration History, Revolutions, Cartographic History and the History of Exploration and “Discovery.”
+I am a postdoctoral research fellow in the College of Liberal Arts at the University of Texas at Arlington.
+I graduated from the Transatlantic History Doctoral Program from the Department of History and Geography, completing all coursework with a 4.0 and mastered comprehensive examinations in the fields of Migration History, Revolutions, Cartographic History and the History of Exploration and “Discovery.”

 My wide-ranging academic and research interests include social history,cultural anthropology (especially cultural diffusion), cartographic history, history of social sciences, labor and working-class history, socio-cultural theory, folklore, American Indian studies, ethnohistory, political economy, foodways, religious studies and aesthetics.
 Additional geographical and theoretical interests include: French/Spanish/ American Indian borderlands (and the Spanish North American frontier) of the 18th Century, South and Southeast Asia,global labor migration, the Czech Republic and Central Europe.